hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 <div class="text-box">
   <h3>Why not simply use keywords?</h3>

-  <p>Keyword-based approaches have significant limitations for narrative analysis:</p>
+  <p>Keyword-based approaches are the simplest starting point for narrative analysis, and they can work reasonably well in some cases.
+In fact, quick comparisons suggested that a keyword-based approach might have produced broadly similar results for the Indonesia example.</p>

+  <p>That said, keywords come with several limitations that become more noticeable as the analysis grows in scope or complexity:</p>

   <ul>
-    <li><strong>Paraphrases and semantic variations</strong>: Journalists describe the same concept in many ways.
-An article discussing "road dust resuspension from heavy traffic" contains the same frame as one mentioning "vehicle emissions," but keyword matching would miss this connection.</li>
+    <li><strong>Paraphrases and semantic variations</strong>: the same idea can be described using different wording.
+A passage describing “pollution from manufacturing hubs on the city’s outskirts” belongs in the same frame as one mentioning “industrial emissions,” but simple keyword lists might miss one of those.
+Training a classifier with a large-enough sample size would tend to better capture such semantic variations and implied meaning.</li>

-    <li><strong>Language evolution</strong>: Terms change over time and across regions.
-What counts as "construction pollution" in Jakarta might be discussed as "infrastructure development impacts" elsewhere, requiring constant keyword list updates.</li>

-    <li><strong>Implied meaning</strong>: Media often conveys frames through context rather than explicit terms.
-A passage describing "stagnant air during the dry season" implies natural factors affecting pollution, even without using keywords like "El Niño" or "low rainfall."</li>
+    <li><strong>Distinction of closely-related frames</strong>: Keywords may struggle to separate closely related frames (e.g., “factory farming” vs. “animal suffering,” or “natural factors” vs. “seasonal haze”) when such frames share important keywords.
+By better capturing the context in which these keywords are used, semantic models can better discriminate such frames.</li>

-    <li><strong>Cross-language nuance</strong>: In multilingual contexts, keywords must be translated carefully, but semantic understanding captures equivalent concepts across languages automatically.</li>
+    <li><strong>Cross-language nuance</strong>: In multilingual settings, keywords require maintaining separate—and often imperfect—lists for each language.
+Semantic models are better at capturing equivalent ideas across languages and phrasing variations without manual translation work.</li>

+    <li><strong>Extensibility</strong>: Semantic models also enable deeper analyses such as named-entity recognition (to identify actors), sentiment or valence (the emotional tone or intensity of coverage), and stance detection (whether the text supports, opposes, or remains neutral toward a specific actor or proposal).
+These layers are difficult or brittle to implement with keyword rules alone.</li>
   </ul>

-  <p>Our approach uses LLMs to capture semantic meaning, then scales it with a classifier—combining the flexibility of language understanding with the efficiency needed for large-scale analysis.</p>
+  <p>In short, keyword approaches are simple and sometimes effective, but semantic methods scale better, generalize across phrasing and languages, and create a base for more granular analyses.</p>

 </div>

 ---